jackos/intro-to-gpu/intro-to-gpu.md

         alignment = sizeof[dtype](),
     ]()

-    # Place the corrosponding value into shared memory
+    # Place the corresponding value into shared memory
     shared[thread_idx.x] = tensor[block_idx.x, thread_idx.x][0]

     # Await all the threads to finish loading their values into shared memory